opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 Below is the Jenkins pipeline script for the `Continous Deployment (CD)`.

-I have include details on how this pipeline script works in the annotation box below.
+I have also included details on how this pipeline script works in the annotation box below.

-??? info "Jenkins CD Pipeline script for the Manifest Update Jenkins job"
+??? info "Jenkins CD Pipeline script for the `Update-Manifest` Jenkins job"

     <div style="text-align: center;">
     [11-Microservices-k8s-App-ArgoCD Manifest Source Code :simple-github: :fontawesome-solid-arrow-up-right-from-square:](https://github.com/opeyemitechpro/11-Microservices-k8s-App-ArgoCD){: target="_blank" .md-button}